IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/select.md

 ## Validation

-In addition, the `igc-select` supports most of the `igc-input` properties, such as `required`, `disabled`, `autofocus`, `autocomplete`, etc. The component also exposes two methods bound to its validation:
+In addition, the `igc-select` supports most of the `igc-input` properties, such as `required`, `disabled`, `autofocus`, etc. The component also exposes a method bound to its validation:

-- reportValidity() - checks for validity and shows a validation message if the component is invalid.
+- reportValidity() - checks for validity and focuses the component if invalid.
-- setCustomValidity() - sets a custom validation message.
-If the message is not empty, the field will be considered invalid.

 ## Keyboard Navigation